-Be contactable during the hours of the school day 9.00am - 3.15pm.
+- Be contactable during the hours of the school day 9.00am 3.15pm. - Seek help from teachers if they need it.

-- Seek help from teachers if they need it. - Alert teachers if they're not able to complete work and/re need support in any way.
+Alert teachers if they're not able to complete work and/re need support in any way.
+We fully appreciate that one size do not fit all.